CosmWasm/sylvia-book/src/basics/execute.md

 ## Impl execute message

-With error created let's implement the message.
+With the error created, let's implement the message.
-It will add new admin if he's not already on the list and if sender is an admin.
+It will add a new admin if the sender is an admin.

 ```rust,noplayground
 use crate::error::ContractError;